rupy/PascalSentenceDataset/README.md

 Our lab created Japanese translation of Pascal Sentence Dataset.
 Translation class is the utility to use parallel translation data, "pascal_sentence_numbers.csv".
 You can get text files of two languages by the class.
-To use the class, you have to install depencency libraries as follow:
+To use the class, you have to install depencent libraries as follow:

 ```
 mecab-python 0.996